Among the main challenges that children with autism spectrum disorder (ASD) and their families face are meltdowns and outbursts.

 - Verbal Outbursts: Similarly, your kid could cry, scream, and/or shout.

-Since meltdowns and outbursts can cause bodily, material, and emotional harms, you should keep an eye on their main signals and indicators.
+Since meltdowns and aggressive outbursts can cause bodily, material, and emotional harms, you should keep an eye on their main signals and indicators.
 This allows you to prevent a meltdown before it happens.

 Signs of an Outburst